Optimise Your Brain With Neurodivergent-Friendly Foods

 Planning a healthy meal, buying all the different ingredients, organising the food and then processing the steps is overwhelming.
 Our executive function deficits don’t help us.

-While there is no evidence that diet causes ADHD, it can play a part in helping you increase your overall health.
+While there is no evidence that diet causes conditions like ADHD or autism, it can play a part in helping you increase your overall health.

 Leading psychiatrist Dr Ned Hallowell encourages us to pay attention to the foods we eat.

-Studies have also shown ADHD is a risk factor for health complications.
+Studies have shown that neurodivergent conditions, such as ADHD and Autism, can be associated with an increased risk of certain health complications.
 For example, ADHDers are at least 5–10 times more likely to have bigger waistlines and are at greater risk of developing type 2 diabetes.
 One of the many causes for this is temporal discounting, where we have difficulty thinking about the future implications of our actions, so we’d rather focus on eating what’s in front of us.

 But it just tastes good now!